Emphysema: Centrilobular

-Centrilobular emphysema, also called centriacinar emphysema, affects the centre of a pulmonary lobule (centrilobular) in the lung, the area around the terminal bronchiole, and the first respiratory bronchiole, and can be seen on imaging as an area around the tip of the visible pulmonary artery.
+Centrilobular emphysema, also called centriacinar emphysema, affects the centre of a pulmonary lobule (centrilobular) in the lung, the area around the terminal bronchiole and the first respiratory bronchiole, and can be seen on imaging as an area around the tip of the visible pulmonary artery.
 Centrilobular emphysema is the most common type usually associated with smoking, and with chronic bronchitis.
 The disease progresses from the centrilobular portion, leaving the lung parenchyma in the surrounding (perilobular) region preserved.
 Usually the upper lobes of the lungs are affected.
+The upper lobes of the lungs are more susceptible to centrilobular emphysema because of their higher ventilation:perfusion ratio due to gravity.
+The apices of the lungs have less particle filtration because of lower blood and lymphatic flow compared to the bases of the lungs.

 Panlobular

-Panlobular emphysema, also called panacinar emphysema affects all of the alveoli in a lobule and can involve the whole lung or mainly the lower lobes.
+Panlobular emphysema, also called panacinar emphysema, affects all of the alveoli in a lobule, and can involve the whole lung or mainly the lower lobes.
 This type of emphysema is associated with alpha-1 antitrypsin deficiency (A1AD or AATD), and Ritalin lung, and is not related to smoking.

 Complications

-Likely complications of centrilobular, and panlobular emphysema, some of which are life-threatening, include: respiratory failure, pneumonia, respiratory infections, pneumothorax, interstitial emphysema, pulmonary heart disease, and respiratory acidosis.
+Likely complications of centrilobular and panlobular emphysema, some of which are life-threatening, include: respiratory failure, pneumonia, respiratory infections, pneumothorax, interstitial emphysema, pulmonary heart disease, and respiratory acidosis.

 Paraseptal

-Paraseptal emphysema, also called distal acinar emphysema relates to emphysematous change next to a pleural surface, or to a fissure.
+Paraseptal emphysema, also called distal acinar emphysema, relates to emphysematous change next to a pleural surface, or to a fissure.
 The cystic spaces known as blebs or bullae that form in paraseptal emphysema typically occur in just one layer beneath the pleura.
 This distinguishes it from the honeycombing of small cystic spaces seen in fibrosis that typically occurs in layers.
 This type of emphysema is not associated with airflow obstruction.